SiD3W4y/min-vm/Readme.md

 It is possible to disassemble min bytecode using the radare2 plugin in r2-plugin folder or use the project's own disassembler.

+For an unknown reason the r2 plugin builds but radare does not find the plugin, so use the built-in disassembler for now.
 ### Install r2 plugin
 ```
 $ cd r2-plugin/